pierdr/BConnector/README.md

 Open your browser and go to the url ```http://localhost:8000/yourname/```.

-The server is not necessary but just nice to have, you can directly open _index.html_ located in the sample folder or the duplicate of it.
+The server is not necessary but just nice to have.